rsksmart/devportal-1.0/content/rsk-devportal/develop/libs/rsk-precompiled-abis.md

-Here you will find the ABIs for the existing precompiled contracts in RSK.
+Here you will find the ABIs for the existing precompiled contracts in Rootstock.
 You will also get their addresses and a builder to use it with web3js.

 ## Version